ddrohan/mobile-app-dev-labs/session03/lab/md/step06.md

 	}
 ~~~

-It's still not finished however - the <i><b>update()</b></i> method is nearly complete, but there's a few lines of (very important) code still to be added, so run the app once more and try and identiy what needs to be done to fully implement this Edit/Update feature.
+It's still not finished however - there's a small but significant bug in loading up the correct coffee to update on the edit screen and the <i><b>update()</b></i> method is nearly complete, but there's a few lines of (very important) code still to be added, so run the app once more and try and identiy what needs to be done to fully implement this Edit/Update feature.

 You'll find the necessary code extracts in the the next step, but try and have a go before you proceed.